Rx for School Success

 The goal of the program is to provide a team approach to identify and manage the type of learning issues that can affect a child’s health and well-being before those concerns get too big.

-Participating APD doctors (Bachelder, Greer, Stephens, Williamson) will lead a team that also includes a learning specialist and behavioral health specialist.
-The role of your child’s provider is to identify their patients who are struggling in school with the assistance of a health and learning screener.
+APD doctors are part of a team that also includes a Learning Specialist and Behavioral Health Specialist.
+The role of your child’s provider is to identify his/her patients who are struggling in school with the assistance of a Health and Learning Screener.
 The role of the Specialists is to help these children better understand their learning strengths and weaknesses.
 They will also work with the children to find ways that will make schoolwork easier.

 - Linda Addante, MD, MEd